 Take a Cycle Tour

-While Copenhagen in winter – and especially in December – is a lot about food and a festive atmosphere, it doesn’t mean we should not be active (and maybe even burn all the extra calories we gain in the one month of December).
+While Copenhagen in winter – and especially in December – is a lot about food and a festive atmosphere, it doesn’t mean we should not be active.
+Maybe it is time to even burn all the extra calories we gain in the one month of December.

 So, cycling is a perfect winter activity because Copenhagen is one of the best cities in the world for bicycles.
 They’re commonly used to get around, and bicycle lanes and bridges are purpose-built.

 Copenhagen is chilly in December, but if you dress snugly and wear gloves, you’ll be more than comfortable enough.
 You can easily rent a bike and tour the city by yourself.
 It’s a great way to experience the beautiful and friendly city.

 Or you can join a bicycle tour of Copenhagen, and explore the city’s highlights while hearing fun stories about the local culture.

 If you weren’t convinced that you might gain some weight in Copenhagen in winter, I should emphasize: food does play a big role in December.